 The recipe in the book is adapted from Dan Barber and is the simplest version of a cracker you could ever imagine.
 It comes from his restaurant Blue Hill at Stone Barns outside NYC and if you don’t know who Dan Barber is I suggest watching season one of Chefs Table on Netflix and see what the man is all about.
 Pretty much the poster person for farm to fork dining with strong opinions about agriculture and farming, and aside from his seemingly aggressive disposition (he admits to being one of those shouty chefs), he is a chef I admire.

 My verdict on these crackers.
-As a textural eater they really deliver on the crunch factor and I loved the simplicity of how they are made, but they dont have that much flavour other than that of the grain.
+As a textural eater, they really deliver on the crunch factor and I loved the simplicity of how they are made, but they don’t have that much flavour other than that of the grain.
 I think this is perfect though, as the flavour comes from whatever you are dipping them into.
-They serves as a super crunchy delivery vehicle for the dip.
+They serve as a super crunchy delivery vehicle for the dip.
 I loved that they are so healthy too.

 Find me on Instagram